dhis2/training-docs/content/android/tg_programrules.md

 In this session we will focus on how we have configured the above program rule in the DHIS2 web interface.

+> **Note:**
+>
+> This program rule will already exist, so you should consider deleting it, along with the variables if using the same program to demonstrate it.

 1. Connect to the DHIS2 web instance with your Administrator account and go to Maintenance -> Program

 2. Explain the left menu and how this session focuses on